Sujan-Naik/MinecraftNPCs/README.md

 __This plugin makes it possible to spawn NPCs that behave almost indistinguishably from players__

 This is a type of weak AI (namely Reactive Machine AI) because it does not have a memory and can only perform behaviour that is pre-determined.

-However the Minecraft world is technically not stochastic so this is not an issue.
+However the Minecraft world is technically not stochastic so this doesn't serve as that much of an issue.

 ## Features:
 > Intelligent pathfinding